Pylons/colander/docs/basics.rst

    }

-Let's further imagine you'd like to make sure, on demand, that a particular serialization of this type read from this YAML document or another YAML document is "valid".
+Let's further imagine you'd like to make sure, on demand, that a particular serialization of this type read from this JSON document or another JSON document is "valid".

 Notice that all the innermost values in the serialization are strings, even though some of them (such as age and the position of each friend)